Digital Library Federation

-The Digital Library Federation (DLF) is a program of the Council on Library and Information Resources (CLIR) that brings together a consortium of college and university libraries, public libraries, museums, and related institutions with the stated mission of "advanc[ing] research, learning, social justice, and the public good through digital library technologies."
+The Digital Library Federation (DLF) is a program of the Council on Library and Information Resources (CLIR) that brings together a consortium of academic and public libraries, museums, and related institutions.
+The DLF's stated mission "to advance research, learning, social justice, and the public good through the creative design and wise application of digital library technologies."
 It was formed in 1995.

-Mission

-DLF's mission is to enable new research and scholarship of its members, students, scholars, lifelong learners, and the general public by developing an international network of digital libraries.
-DLF relies on collaboration, the expertise of its members, and a nimble, flexible, organizational structure to fulfill its mission.
-To achieve this mission, DLF: